jexxa-projects/Jexxa/tutorials/ContractManagement/README.md

 At first thought, the last requirement sounds like a severe restriction.
 Especially this kind of change typically happens some time after the software is in production.
 But please keep in mind that your application core is protected by your application specific interface.
 So changing the implementation will not affect the application core itself.
-In addition, you have a lot of knowledge based from production and change requests which underlying technology or database stack should be used.
+If a change request occurs, you have a lot of knowledge based from production and other change requests which underlying technology or database stack should be used.
 Now it is the right point in time to switch to a specific implementation without using a specific strategy or to provide your own strategy using technologies such as liquibase for versioning your database schema.

 Typical use cases to select an `IObjectStore` are:
 * An archive of the domain events.